 Delegation can be a tricky business.
-On paper it seems easy enough: if you’re too busy, you simply hand out tasks to colleagues – yet the reality isn’t always so straightforward.
+On paper it seems easy enough: if you’re too busy, you simply hand out tasks to colleagues – but handing over responsibility isn’t always easy.
 Delegation is something many managers struggle with, but it’s also a key leadership skill and important for your own self-preservation.
 If delegation has been an issue for you in the past, here are six ways to make it that bit easier.

 Before you can get better at delegating, you need to understand why you find it difficult.
 Relinquishing control of your own work isn’t easy, and there are usually several reasons for this: maybe it’s because you’re especially dedicated to the job in hand; maybe it’s because you think there isn’t anyone who can do the job as well as you; maybe you are anxious about how it might be interpreted.
 Whatever the reason, effective delegation means learning to step back.

 To get a better sense of what’s holding you back, take baby steps.
-Don’t begin by handing out big, arduous projects with crucial outcomes; instead, ease your way into it.
-Once you’ve identified your issues, you can effectively tackle them – whether that means getting to know your teammates’ strengths, improving communication and building trust, or learning to feel comfortable when you’re not in control.
+Don’t begin by handing out big, complex projects with crucial outcomes; instead, ease your way into it.
+Once you’ve identified what makes delegation so difficult, you can effectively tackle them – whether that means getting to know your teammates’ strengths, improving communication and building trust, or learning to feel comfortable when you’re not in control.

 “Feeling busy” alone shouldn’t decide delegation: many other factors come into play.
 If there’s no one suitable to take over from you, for example, you’re probably best off ploughing ahead with the task yourself – even if it means working intensely for a while.
-Sometimes delegating work is appropriate, other times it isn’t.
+Sometimes delegating work is appropriate, but other times it will cost you more energy.

-- Is it vital that you do the task, or is there someone else with the experience or know-how to do it?
+- Is it vital that you do a given task, or is there someone else with the experience or know-how to do it?

 - Do you have time to give detailed instructions?

-- Will you be available if issues arise, to monitor progress, answer questions and check the work?
+- Will you be available to monitor progress, answer questions and check the work should any issues arise?

 If you answered “yes” to most of these, delegating may well be your best bet.